Full time and part time employment

 1. Main facts and figures

-- people in the White Other (82%) and Indian (81%) ethnic groups were the most likely to work full time out of all ethnic groups
+employed people in the white ‘other’ (82%) and Indian (82%) ethnic groups were the most likely out of all ethnic groups to work full time

-- people from the combined Pakistani and Bangladeshi group (31%) were the most likely to work part time
+employed people in the combined Pakistani and Bangladeshi ethnic group (31%) were the most likely to work part time

-- people from the combined Pakistani and Bangladeshi ethnic group were one of the most likely ethnic groups to be employed part time between 2004 and 2019
+between 2004 and 2021, people in the combined Pakistani and Bangladeshi ethnic group were consistently among the most likely to be employed part time

 2. Things you need to know

 What the data measures

 The data measures the number and percentage of employed 16 to 64 year olds who were in full time and part time employment in their main job.
 The data covers England, Wales and Scotland.

 In the Annual Population Survey, respondents decide if they are in part time or full time employment.